DevSecTop/TF-via-PR/README.md

 ### How does encryption work?

-Before the workflow uploads the plan file as an artifact, it can be encrypted with a passphrase to prevent exposure of sensitive data using `plan-encrypt` input with a secret (e.g., `${{ secrets.PASSPHRASE }}`).
+Before the workflow uploads the plan file as an artifact, it can be encrypted with a passphrase (e.g., `${{ secrets.PASSPHRASE }}`) to prevent exposure of sensitive data using `plan-encrypt` input.
 This is done with [OpenSSL](https://docs.openssl.org/master/man1/openssl-enc/ "OpenSSL encryption documentation.")'s symmetric stream counter mode encryption with salt and pbkdf2.

 In order to decrypt the plan file locally, use the following commands after downloading the artifact (noting the whitespace before `openssl` to prevent recording the command in shell history):